-The monitoring data is used by various components of the platform, including ngcp-collective-check, ngcp-snmp-agent and by the statistics dashboard powered by Grafana.
+The monitoring data is used by the statistics dashboard powered by Grafana.

 The monitoring data can also be accessed directly by various means; by using the influx command-line tool in CLI or TUI modes; by using the ngcp-influxdb-extract wrapper which provides two convenience commands to run arbitrary queries or to fetch the last value for a measurement's field; or by using the HTTP API with curl (or other HTTP fetchers), or with the NGCP::InfluxDB::HTTP perl module.